 - Mushrooms: There are tons of edible mushroom varieties, and all give you your daily dose of Vitamin D. These include truffles, Matsutakes, oysters, gypsies, and stone mushrooms.

 Want more veggies?
 There’s still so much more!
 These include beloved picks like olives, peas (snap, snow, etc.), endive, radicchio, beetroot, Brussels sprouts, artichokes, cucumber, broccoli, celery, and cabbage.

 Before you start your SOS diet, you should go to a farmer’s market or your favorite grocery store and explore the produce section.
 There, you just might find lesser-known but still delicious options like rhubarb, fiddlehead fern, lemongrass, chayote (a type of gourd that comes from Mexico, Costa Rica, and Brazil), lotus root, daikon (like a radish), bamboo shoots, and kohlrabi (which is in a similar vein to cauliflower, broccoli, and cabbage).

 What kinds of flavors are you in the mood for?
 With fruits, you can get different levels of sweetness.
 There are some super-sweet fruits, while others have a sour flavor, and others still are milder.

 Let’s start with the sweeter ones.
 Since these taste so pleasing, they tend to contain more sugar.
-As you remember from our introductory guide on SOS-free veganism, fruits have natural sugars.
-These are not the processed sugars you’re trying to avoid as an SOS-free vegan, so it’s okay to consume in moderate quantities.
+As you remember from our introductory guide on SOS free diet veganism, fruits have natural sugars.
+These are not the processed sugars you’re trying to avoid as an SOS diet, so it’s okay to consume in moderate quantities.
 These fruits include:

 - Figs: The sugar content per fig is eight grams, so you might want to eat them sparingly.
 Figs are an interesting fruit that comes from an Asian flowering plant.
 They’re known for their dark outer skin, teardrop shape, and fleshy red center.